skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 Device Nodes
   -------------

 The ``DeviceNode`` API represents an edge device that can run workloads.
 A DeviceNode resource can be defined as either a gateway or a worker node by setting its ``type`` field.
 By default the gateway node does not run any workload.
+The ``DeviceNode`` resource are created in the `skycluster-system` namespace.

 .. tabs::